BBN-Q/libaps2/README.md

 3. Then a standard ``cmake ../src`` and ``make`` should build.

 Tested on:
-* OS X 10.9 Mavericks
+* OS X 10.10 Yosemite with Apple clang 6.0